Meth Addiction TreatmentGet Help Now

 Finding Help Begins at Archstone Behavioral Health

-Most people will require anywhere between three and seven days to complete detox.
+Most people will require anywhere between three and seven days to complete the detox phase.
 However, this is usually only the first part of the treatment process to achieve sustained recovery.
-The full treatment timeline varies on a number of factors such as how much meth you use, how long you’ve been taking meth, your overall physical health, other medical conditions, etc. Our medical staff will determine all those factors during the detox stage.
+The full treatment timeline varies on a number of factors such as how much meth you use, how long you’ve been taking meth, your overall physical health, other medical conditions, etc. Our medical staff will determine all those factors.

 What happens after meth detox?